capmeth/acid/docsite/docs/docsite/sections.md

 }
 ```

-In the above example, `root`, `components`, and `action` are the names (IDs) of the sections.
+In the above example, `root`, `components`, and `action` are the names of the sections.

-The `rootSection` config setting is used to define the top-level section
+The `rootSection` config setting is used to define the top-level section.

 ```js
 rootSection: 'root'
 ```

-No documentation will generate without `rootSection`, and any sections not having `rootSection` as ancestor will be excluded from the docsite.
+No documentation will generate without `rootSection`, as a hierarchical tree is built by starting there and working down through `sections.*.sections` until each one has a "parent" reference.
+Any sections that do not have `rootSection` as their ultimate ancestor will be excluded from the docsite.

+Parent section references are only assigned once.
+A given section cannot be assigned a parent if it already has one, so any section configured as a child of multiple sections will only ever appear as a child of one of those sections in the docsite.

 # Section Properties